 #7.
 Creating Unique And Professional Posts

-A great example is the H&M profile.
-Using aesthetic colors and coordination, they perfectly establish their brand and culture while promoting their business and product.
-In viewing this picture, the viewer now associates sportswear with H&M.
+A great example of a business doing exactly this is, H&M. Using aesthetic colors and coordination, they perfectly establish their brand and culture while promoting their business and products.

 #8.
 Using Promotions As A Tool To Gain Followers

-When promoting your contest on Instagram, be sure to mention to follow your page in order to be eligible.
+When running a promotion or contest on Instagram, be sure to mention users have to follow your page in order to be eligible.
 This is one of the easiest ways to get followers on Instagram.
 Not only are you building customer engagements, you’re gaining followers in the process!